mjho1412/MinervaLib/README.md

 # MinervaLib
-An android structure library for Minerva
+An android structure library for Minerva - created on 08/04/2019
-Created on 08/04/2019